Our website development team has identified a number of areas

 - Scrolling Pages

 - Increased Use of Video

 Years ago, conventional web design wisdom maintained that pages should be kept "above the fold," meaning their content should not extend below the average user's screen size.
 Now, longer pages are acceptable and even preferable.
 Technologies like touchscreens and scroll wheels have made navigating long pages easier, and Google has started prioritizing long-form articles in search results.
 Now, many users find one long page easier to navigate than multiple small pages.
 View an example of this format by visiting the website for Vision Clinic, Dr. Savin & Associates.

 Left-aligned menus have been phased out in favor of top-aligned horizontal menus.
 This keeps the organization of content neater, and is more compatible with responsive design techniques.
 Image Management redesigned the Racine YMCA website to use top-aligned navigation.

 Mega Menus & Footers

 Complex websites are now organizing their dropdown menus into multiple columns, a technique known as "mega menus."
 This technique can also be applied to a website's footer.
-Mega menus are good for organizing a broad range of content, as seen on the websites for Starbucks and Master Appliance.
+Mega menus are good for organizing a broad range of content, as seen on the websites for Village of Caledonia and Master Appliance.

-According to tracking service StatCounter, mobile Internet use has doubled each year since 2009, and is now on roughly equal footing with desktop computing.
+According to tracking service StatCounter, mobile Internet use has doubled each year since 2009, and has now surpassed desktop computing.
 Web developers have responded by using techniques that dynamically adapt webpages to mobile devices' screen size.
 Image Management's own website as well as that of Norco Manufacturing Corp. uses responsive design.